Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

 \subsection{Convergence of Dynamical properties.}

-In general statistical error on any physical property is estimated by block averaging, which means to split the entire trajectory in blocks of increasing size and compute the statistical error on the average as a function of the block size.
-We apply this methodology both to static and dynamic properties like pair correlation functional and velocity-velocity time correlation functions and its Green-Kubo integral related to the diffusion coefficient $D$.
-In Fig.~\ref{fig:diffusion_block_size} we show an example of how the water diffusion $D_\mathrm{w}$ and its statistical error converge with the block size in a CsI solution with 500 water molecules and m=0.89 mol/kg of salt at $P=1$~bar.
+In general statistical error on any physical property is estimated by block averaging, which means to split the entire trajectory into blocks of increasing size and compute the statistical error on the average as a function of the block size.
+We apply this methodology both to static and dynamic properties like pair correlation functional and velocity-velocity and stress-stress time correlation functions and their Green-Kubo integrals related to the diffusion coefficient $D$ and viscosity $\eta$ respectively.
+In Fig.~\ref{fig:diffusion_viscosity_block_size} we show an example of how the water diffusion $D_\mathrm{w}$ and shear viscosity $\eta$ and their statistical error converge with the block size in a CsI solution with 500 water molecules and m=0.89 mol/kg of salt at $P=1$~bar.
+In general for dynamical properties we employed a block size of 200 ps for diffusion and 250 ps for viscosity.
+We verified that those values are sufficient to achieve the statistical convergence for the integrals in Eq. \ref{eq:diff} and \ref{eq:viscosity}.

-Further it is well known that some dynamical properties like single molecule diffusion, depend on the system size.
-This is related to the long range nature of hydrodynamics interactions which establish an interference of image molecules through the periodic boundary conditions and results in a $D\sim L^{-1}$ of the diffusion coefficient $D$ on the box size $L$.~\cite{Duweg1991,Pierleoni1991, Pierleoni1992,yeh_hummer_2004} Estimating the diffusion coefficient requires a system size study and a subsequent extrapolation.
-In Fig.~\ref{fig:diffusion_linear_fit_size_effect}, we show an example of this procedure for the same system reported in Fig.~\ref{fig:diffusion_block_size}.
+Further, it is well known that some dynamical properties, such as single molecule diffusion, depend on the system size.
+This is related to the long range nature of hydrodynamics interactions which establish an interference of image molecules through the periodic boundary conditions and results in $D\sim L^{-1}$ of the diffusion coefficient $D$ on the box size $L$.~\cite{Duweg1991,Pierleoni1991, Pierleoni1992,yeh_hummer_2004} Estimating the diffusion coefficient requires a system size study and subsequent extrapolation.
+In Fig.~\ref{fig:diffusion_linear_fit_size_effect}, we show an example of this procedure for the same system reported in Fig.~\ref{fig:diffusion_viscosity_block_size}.